-- (1) The fund invests in stable value investment contracts and in fixed income and money market instruments and other collective or commingled fixed income funds and investment portfolios or products which underlie Stable Value Contracts, as further described below.
-Fixed income investments underlying Stable Value Contracts, including collective or commingled fixed income funds, may be managed by the Investment Advisers or by third-party managers unaffiliated with the Trustee or Investment Advisers.
-The Stable Value Fund seeks to earn current income, while seeking to preserve capital and stability of principal.
-The fund also seeks to maintain a stable net asset value of \$1.00 per interest in the fund. - (m) The fund seeks a high level of current income.
-Normally, the fund invests at least 80% of its net assets (plus the amount of borrowings, if any, for investment purposes) in debt securities.
-Derivative investments that provide exposure to debt securities or have similar economic characteristics may be used to satisfy the fund's 80% policy.
-The fund has the flexibility to invest in a broad range of issuers and segments of the debt securities markets. - (o) Under normal circumstances, the fund invests at least 80% of its assets in equity securities of companies with small market capitalizations and related investments.
+- (j) The fund's investment objective is to earn income, while seeking to preserve capital and stability of principal.
+The fund will attempt to accomplish its investment objective by investing primarily in stable value investment contracts.
+The fund will also seek to maintain a stable net asset value of \$1.00. - (k) The investment objective of the fund is to provide a high level of current income from a diversified portfolio of U.S. and international high yield and investment grade securities using a benchmark of Bloomberg Barclay's U.S. Universal Index. - (l) Under normal circumstances, the fund invests at least 80% of its assets in equity securities of companies with small market capitalizations and related investments.
 For the purposes of this 80% policy, small capitalization companies are companies with market capitalization values not exceeding (i) \$3 billion or (ii) the highest month-end market capitalization value of any stock in the Russell 2000 Index for the previous 12 months, whichever is greater.
 Securities of companies whose market capitalizations no longer meet this definition after purchase by the fund are still considered to be securities of small capitalization companies for purposes of the fund's 80% investment policy.